 Columbus is a relatively large city located in the state of Georgia.
-With a population of 200,579 people and 53 constituent neighborhoods, Columbus is the third largest community in Georgia.
+With a population of 206,922 people and 59 constituent neighborhoods, Columbus is the second largest community in Georgia.

 Also of interest is that Columbus has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Columbus in 2010 was $23,209, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $92,836 for a family of four.
+The per capita income in Columbus in 2018 was $26,709, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $106,836 for a family of four.
 However, Columbus contains both very wealthy and poor people as well.

 Columbus is an extremely ethnically-diverse city.
 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Columbus residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Columbus include German, English, Italian, and Scottish.
+The greatest number of Columbus residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Columbus include English, German, Irish, Italian, and European.

 The most common language spoken in Columbus is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.